MicrosoftDocs/architecture-center/docs/industries/manufacturing/extract-insights-iot-data-content.md

 - [Azure IoT Hub](/azure/iot-hub/?WT.mc_id=iotinsightssoln-docs-ercenk) is a bi-directional communication hub between IoT applications and the devices.
 It's a scalable service that enables full-featured IoT solutions by providing secure communications, message routing, integration with other Azure services, and management features to control and configure the devices.

 - [Azure Event Hubs](/azure/event-hubs/event-hubs-about?WT.mc_id=iotinsightssoln-docs-ercenk) is a high-scale ingestion-only service for collecting telemetry data from concurrent sources at exceedingly high throughput rates.
+Event Hubs also provides an endpoint compatible with the Apache Kafka producer and consumer APIs.
+Most existing Apache Kafka client applications can use this endpoint, as an alternative to running your own Apache Kafka cluster.
 - [Apache Kafka on HDInsight](/azure/hdinsight/kafka/apache-kafka-introduction?WT.mc_id=iotinsightssoln-docs-ercenk) is a managed service that hosts [Apache Kafka](https://kafka.apache.org).
 Apache Kafka is an open-source distributed streaming platform that also provides message broker functionality.
 The hosted service has a Service Level Agreement (SLA) of 99.9% on Kafka uptime.

 ## Process and store the data